just1ncannady/AlexaInSpace2022/_sources/Unit6-Communication-Through-Internet/Network-Architecture.rst

     <div class="pogil yui-wk-div">
     <h3>POGIL Activity 2  - TCP/IP Packet Routing (15 minutes)</h3>
     <p>In the same POGIL team of 4, you will act out the layers in the TCP/IP model to encapsulate and transmit data.
-Each group of 4 should be given an <span class="hover vocab yui-wk-div" data-id='IP address'>IP address</span> such as 10.1, 10.2, etc. in a local area network (LAN).
+Each group of 4 should be given an <span class="hover vocab yui-wk-div" data-id='IP Address'>IP address</span> such as 10.1, 10.2, etc. in a local area network (LAN).
 Each group member should take on the role of one of the layers below:

     </p><table border="">
     <tbody><tr>